 The policy shares some of the concerns about past social protection policies.
+It may discourage work.
 If the equilibrium price is very high then there will be concerns about so many people dropping out of the workforce in rich countries.
-Then a higher tax might be applied to the WP.
-Also, as we have noted, there can be many socially beneficial reasons why a worker may prefer to rent out their citizenship WP.35
+Given that there can be many good reasons why they do not want to work, it is not clear how much we should be concerned about this.
+(A similar point has been made about UBI; see the discussion in Bregman, 2017.)

 In low-wage economies, there will be first-order gains for people who cannot otherwise get a permit to work in a high-wage economy.
 Those gains will be greater for those with a potentially higher wage in the destination country.
-Introducing this new market seems more likely to attract middle- and high-level skills to high-wage economies.
-Since highly-skilled workers already have relatively easy access, the main direct gains (relative to the status quo) are more likely to be in the middle of the skill distribution.
-The distributional outcomes in low-wage economies can be modified by a number of other factors, including access to credit for purchasing the WPs and the incidence of remittances.
+The scheme would probably not attract many low-skilled workers in low-wage economies, but nor would it matter much for the highly skilled who can probably gain access anyway.
+Rather, introducing this new market seems more likely to attract middle-level skills to high-wage economies.
+The wage gains depend mainly on both their skills (determining realized wages in the host country) and foregone earnings (or other costs of migrating).
+Our expectation is that the gains will tend to be in the middle of the income distributions in the low-wage economies.
+This can be modified by a number of other factors with bearing on the distributional outcomes, including access to credit for purchasing the WPs and the incidence of remittances.